Friday, August 31, 2007- - -

 @10:22 AM

-The headstock ornament is a bas relief carving of fossil mammoth ivory and antelope horn.
+I particularly like this bit The headstock ornament is a bas relief carving of fossil mammoth ivory and antelope horn.
 Carving and polishing each tiny scrap of ivory and horn was a good deal of trouble and I'm not sure I'd do it again, but it came out quite nicely, considering it was my first effort at carving ivory.

 The headstock overlay is triple-bound ebony finished with fingerboard oil.
 Every headstock I've ever seen has gotten scratched up by string changing.
 At least this one will be easy to refinish, just give it another shot of fingerboard oil whenever I change the strings.
 As the fingerboard is also ebony, finishing both with fingerboard oil also insures that they match nicely in color and luster.